JCNew/Data-Structures-in-Python/README.md

 # Data Structures in Python

-This GitHub repository serves as a showcase of the various data structures implemented in Python.
+This GitHub repository serves as a showcase of the various data structures and algorithms implemented in Python.

 ## Completed